legoboy0215/Turrets/README.md

-# Turret
+# Turrets

 ### This is a port of a [Bukkit Turrets plugin](https://dev.bukkit.org/projects/turrets).
 I just ported it and rewrote some important stuff.
-A complex Turret plugin for PocketMine that is WIP.
+A complex Turrets plugin for PocketMine that is WIP.
 Feel free to submit pull requests to improve this plugin.

 Tools used to make this port possible: